Bitcoin core developer Peter Todd advises users not to accept transactions with less than 6 confirmations after BIP 91 Activates.

 Opt-in Full Replace-by-Fee Signaling (BIP 125)

 BIP 125 explained opt-in full-RBF.
-Transaction fees are rising and opt-in full-RBF allows senders with stuck transactions to send a new transaction with a higher fee.
-Opt-in RBF was merged in Bitcoin Core version 0.12
+Transaction fees are rising, and opt-in full-RBF allows senders with stuck transactions to send a new transaction with a higher fee.
+Opt-in RBF was merged into Bitcoin Core version 0.12.

 BIP 63